Jax Teller: Character

 Jax Teller was born in 1978 to John and Gemma Teller.
-He was raised within the world of SAMCRO as his father, a Vietnam veteran, was the founder and President of the M.C.
+He was raised within the world of SAMCRO as his father, a Vietnam veteran, was the founder and President of the club.
 John Teller died in a road accident on November 13, 1993, with leadership of SAMCRO passing to Clay Morrow who would eventually marry Gemma, becoming Jax's step-father.
 Jax is a trained mechanic and possesses a GED.

-Jax is depicted dressing as unconventional compared to traditional bikers, specifically wearing white Nike Air Force 1 sneakers throughout the series.
+Jax is depicted dressing as unconventional compared to traditional bikers almost influenced by urban street culture, specifically wearing white Nike Air Force 1 sneakers throughout the series.

-In season seven, Wayne Unser describes Jax as "Formidable, as smart as he is dangerous".
+In season seven, retired Charming police chief Wayne Unser describes Jax as, "formidable, as smart as he is dangerous".
 By the series end, Jax's kill count numbered 46.